 Speaking of Saved by the Bell, one of its Saturday-morning NBC contemporaries was California Dreams, a reasonably cheesy show about a bunch of gorgeous Cali teens who lived by the beach and played in a band together.
 It was as watchable as it was unchallenging.
 This one is cheating, because it's more of a Millennial show than a Gen X show, but hear me out: update this for the Tiktok generation and have it be five teens living in one of those Influencer Houses that Andrew Yang keeps talking about.
 Worth considering!

 Joe Reid is the Managing Editor at Primetimer and co-host of the This Had Oscar Buzz podcast.
 His work has appeared in Decider, NPR, HuffPost, The Atlantic, Slate, Polygon, Vanity Fair, Vulture, The A.V.
 Club and more.

-TOPICS: The A-Team (1983), California Dreams, The Golden Girls, Mr. Belvedere, My Two Dads, The Nanny, Punky Brewster (2021 Series), Quantum Leap, Small Wonder, Three's Company, WKRP in Cincinnati, Parker Lewis Can't Lose
+TOPICS: Head of the Class (HBO Max Series), The A-Team (1983), California Dreams, The Golden Girls, Mr. Belvedere, My Two Dads, The Nanny, Punky Brewster (2021 Series), Quantum Leap, Small Wonder, Three's Company, WKRP in Cincinnati, Parker Lewis Can't Lose